 The cost of attendance is more than just tuition.
-Your annual budget includes tuition, books and supplies, room and board (regardless of where you live), transportation and personal expenses.
+As a Greener, your annual budget includes tuition, books and supplies, room and board (regardless of where you live), transportation, and personal expenses.
 Estimate your cost of attendance with the Freshman Net Price Calculator or Transfer Net Price Calculator.

-This table shows the tuition for a typical full time student, taking 10 to 18 credits each quarter.
+This table shows the tuition for a typical full-time student taking 12 to 16 credits each quarter.
 The costs cover the nine-month academic year (three quarters) beginning in September and ending in June.
 Summer tuition and fees are different.

 *Student fees are not included in tuition.
 Some fees are based on the number of credits you take each quarter.
 Some programs may have special fees for supplies or travel.
 Financial Services maintains a comprehensive list of student fees.

 ** Published figure is the amount mandatory for all undergraduate students in 2019-20.
 Fees can vary by location, course or program, and whether living on or off campus.

 Financial Aid & Scholarships